krishnagopika/Pretraining/git.md

 ### git add

 Git add is used to add the the changes of working directory to the staging area.
-The following command is run.

 ```
 git add filename